OSInside/kiwi/doc/source/overview.rst

    These can be used to customize certain parts either of the KIWI build process or of the initial start-up behavior of the image.

+Overlay Files
+   A directory structure with files and subdirectories stored as part of the Image Description.
+This directory structure is packaged as a file :file:`root.tar.gz` or stored below a directory named :file:`root`.
+The content of the directory structure is copied over the existing file system (overlayed) of the appliance root.
+   This includes permissions and attributes as a supplement.

 KIWI
    An OS appliance builder.